wp-plugins/better-wp-security/readme.txt

 * Replaced unique key in database tables with primary key (tested in 3.4)

 = 3.2.7 =
-* Hindi translation by Love Chandel
+* Hindi translation by Outshine Solutions
 * Spanish translation by Pablo Romero

 = 3.2.6 =